MichielsenM/FOAM/docs/Pipeline.md

 - `merit_function` the merit function used to calculate goodness of fit, Mahalanobis Distance is abbreviated to MD, and reduced chi-squared is abbreviated to chi2
 - `method` the method used to generate the theoretical frequency patterns to match the observed pattern.
 - `suffix_observables` the asteroseismic obsevable used in the merit function.
 Period, period spacing, and frequency will be abbreviated as P, dP, and f, respectively.
 Contains '+extra' in case more observables are used in addition to the asteroseismic one.
-- `n_sigma_box` size in standard deviations of the box with models accepted as solutions compatible with the surface properties (logTeff, logL, logg ... ).
+- `n_sigma_box` size in standard deviations of the box with models accepted as solutions compatible with the surface properties (logTeff, logL, logg).
 </details>

 ## pipe0_extract_grid